goruck/smart-zoneminder/README.md

 ![Alt text](./img/alarm-email-example.png?raw=true "example of alarm email.")

+## Alexa Notifications
+As soon as the [Alexa Skills Kit supports notifications](https://developer.amazon.com/blogs/alexa/post/833b9af4-26e6-47d2-a13d-bdbd9a257512/expanded-developer-preview-of-notifications-for-alexa-skills) they will be added.

 # Project Requirements
 My high level goals and associated requirements for this project are shown below.